 1. Peking Roast Duck

-As a typical Beijing food that must be tasted, this food is famous throughout the world.
-In addition, recipes that do not change from time to time make this food always preferred. as one of the most delicious recipes in the world, Peking Roast Duck have unique flavours and are suitable for those of you who are hungry.
+As a typical Beijing food that must be tested, this food is famous throughout the world.
+In addition, recipes that do not change from time to time make this food always preferred. as one of the most delicious recipes in the world, Peking Roast Duck have unique flavors and is suitable for those of you who are hungry.

 2. Instant Boiled Mutton

 Having your meal with a famous Beijing dish which dates back to the Yuan Dynasty Instant Boiled Mutton.
 This food is made from sliced mutton put in a hotpot and boiled in soup.
 You can enjoy this food with sesame sauce, preserved bean curd, leek flower, and sliced spring onion.